 What is a Parent Card?

 When you begin to have more than a handful of cards, it can feel daunting to start organising all of them.
 Tags are a great help, but you might find that groups of cards work well together.
 You can group all of these cards inside a single 'parent' card.
 This process is fundamental for sharing, since sharing a single 'parent' card gives your friends instant real-time access to all the 'child' cards (if they are published!).

 How to Open a Card

-You can open any card by clicking its title and then pressing 'Open in Noteboard'.
+You can open any card by double-clicking its title and then pressing 'Open in Noteboard'.
 This will change the 'Noteboard Target' to show only this card and its immediate children (more on that below).
-It will also mark it as a priority card and position it within the sidebar inside the 'Card Tree', beneath 'Home', an easy way to quickly pick up where you left off, as shown below:
+It will also mark it as a priority card and position it within the sidebar inside the 'Card Tree', beneath 'Home'.
+This is an easy way to quickly pick up where you left off, as shown below:

 The screenshot above gives you a good example of the power of nested card hierarchies.
 Here you can see 'Biomedical Engineering' is a parent card that has three child cards 'Fluid Mechanics', 'Statistics' and 'Anatomy'.